markusmoenig/Eldiron/docs/docs/creator/scepter_remote_editing.md

 ```

 The first executable version of `script.patch` replaces the full source and
 records the change in Creator's undo stack.
-Parser-backed Eldrin diagnostics
+Parser-backed source diagnostics
 are planned for a later pass.

 ## Attributes